Automate these tasks to Scale up your Learning Management System (LMS) easier and more cost-effectively.

 Let’s dive in…

 Manually enrolling people is one of the biggest time-wasters we’ve seen.
-These might be individual learners who signed up via your marketing website, or they might be groups of learners within an organisation you’ve just signed on.
+These might be individual learners who signed up via your marketing website, or they might be groups of learners within an organisation you’ve just signed on (congrats, by the way).

 When we’re building our client’s custom Learning Management Systems, we’re almost always building self-enrollment functionality as standard.